The Ultimate Travel Guide to Tasiilaq

 In all seasons, make sure you bring sunscreen.
 The sun can be very strong in the Summer and even in Winter it is easy to get sunburned when you spend the whole day outside enjoying nature.
 If you are visiting during Summer, it is also a very good idea to bring insect repellent and a head net – or buy them once you arrive.

-Due to its remoteness, there are limited opportunities to buy clothing once you arrive in Tasiilaq, so try to bring everything you need with you.
+Due to its remoteness, there are limited opportunities to buy clothes once you arrive in Tasiilaq, so try to bring everything you need with you.
 It is better to bring too much than too little, but also keep in mind the 20kg restriction on checked-in luggage (top tip: wear any heavy or bulky clothing).

 If you do discover that you have not brought sufficient layers of clothing, visit the Tourist Information Office or upstairs at the large Pilersuisoq supermarket to see what they have.